An outline of the delivery patterns that are outside standard delivery.

 Where students have more than one core aim across the academic year, recorded in end year data returns

-We have reviewed end year data and have identified institutions that have more than 5% of students with more than one core aim in the academic year.
+We have reviewed end year data and have identified providers that have more than 5% of students with more than one core aim in the academic year and have more than 10 students recorded in Individualised Learner Record (ILR) R14.

 Where one or more student (s) are recorded with a work experience aim in the 500+ hour band and work experience is not recorded as the core aim